I’ve struggled with balance since forever.

 10. I love lists.
 (And parenthetical phrases.)

-My Official Bio: (written in 3rd person, as if someone else wrote it)
+My Official Bio: (written in 3rd person, as if someone else wrote it…I wrote it.)

-Sandy Cooper is a Bible study teacher, podcaster, writer, and self-proclaimed foodie.
+Sandy Cooper is a Bible study teacher, podcaster, writer, and professionally certified home chef.
 She helps frazzled women find peace.